-The National Law provides that a National Board may establish state, territory and regional boards to exercise its functions in the jurisdiction in a way that provides an effective and timely local response to health practitioners and other persons in the jurisdiction.
-Some National Boards have state, territory or regional boards in each jurisdiction, some have multi-jurisdictional regional boards and others do not have any state or territory boards.
+The National Law provides for a national board to establish state, territory and regional boards to exercise its functions in the jurisdiction in a way that provides an effective and timely local response to health practitioners and other persons in the jurisdiction.
+Some national boards have state, territory or regional boards in each jurisdiction, some have state boards and multi-jurisdictional regional boards and others do not have state or territory boards.

-The state, territory and regional boards make registration and notification decisions about individual practitioners, based on national policies and standards set by the relevant National Board.
-The National Board delegates the necessary decision making powers to the state, territory and/or regional boards.
+These boards make registration and notification decisions about individual practitioners, based on national policies and standards set by the relevant national board.
+The national board delegates the necessary powers to the state, territory and/or regional boards.

-What is involved in being a state or territory board member?
+What is involved in being a state and territory board member?

-The time commitment required of a state, territory and regional board member will vary but may be at least one to two days per month, in addition to travel time to and from the meetings.
+The time commitment required of a state board member will vary but may be at least one to two days per month, in addition to travel time to and from the meetings.